epfl-ada/ada-2024-project-melyn/README.md

 - **Step 2:** Exploratory Data Analysis

 The goal is to get a better understanding of the behaviour of each characteristics across the periods.
 We examine the movie's features, such as their genres, languages, release season, ratings or box office performance.
-We analyze the distribution of these features and visualize them using various plots, such as histograms, bar charts, or scatter plots.
-This helps us to identify patterns, trends, or outliers in the data.
+We analyze the distribution of these features and visualize them using various plots, such as histograms and bar charts.
+This helps us to identify patterns and trends.

 - **Step 3:** Propensity Score Matching & Causal Inference